seungwonoh5/Neural_Decoding/README.md

 # Adaptive Real-Time Neural Decoder with Online Learning
-This project experiments different learning methods for LSTM-based real-time neural decoder that predicts fine movements from neural activity signals extracted from animals' brains and continuously adapts to the data stream in an online setting.
+This project experiments different learning methods for LSTM-based adaptive real-time neural decoder that predicts fine movements from neural activity signals extracted from animals' brains and continuously adapts to the data stream in an online setting.
 Compared to batch learning, We show that a combination of transfer learning that develops source model from other datasets and online learning that constantly updates the model to future data streams improves and better maintains model performance after deployment.

 ## Installation
 Clone this repository by running ```git clone https://github.com/seungwonoh5/Online_Learning_Neural_Decoding```.